btcpayserver/zapier/README.md

 ## Source Code, Issues and Feature Requests
-The Zapier integration source code is available on GitHub at [https://github.com/btcpayserver/zapier](https://github.com/btcpayserver/zapier).
+The Zapier integration source code is available on GitHub at the [BTCPay Server Zapier repository](https://github.com/btcpayserver/zapier).
 You can also log issues here and ask for missing features.
 Issues can also be reported through Zapier as you encounter them.